actiquest-dev/actiquest.github.io/aipod/aipod.md

 3. AR/VR Integration ready

-- Deploys captured biomechanics data to immersive AR and VR platform and applications.
+- Deploys captured biomechanics data to immersive AR and VR platforms and applications in realtime.

 ## Indoor and Outdoor Mode